-Sick Available
+Annual Sick Available

-Days Used Redemption
+Sick Days Days Used Redemption

-0 5
+15 0 5

-1 4
+14 1 4

-2 3
+13 2 3

-3 2
+12 3 2

-4 1
+11 4 1

-5 0
+10 5 0

-Days Used 0 1 2 3 4

 Prior to the close of school in June of each year, the School Department will notify each qualifying employee of the number of days they may redeem.
-Such compensation shall be included in the last paycheck of the regular school year.
+Such compensation shall be payable on or before July 15th.

-Unredeemed sick days will be accumulated in the same manner provided in Article VII, Section A.
+Unredeemed sick days will be accumulated in the manner provided in Article VIII, Section B.